p4block/radeonjet/README.md

 # radeonjet-cli

 A simple AMDGPU overclocking tool for the command line.

+This project aims to become the cli backend for a graphical GPU overclocking tool, while being itself perfectly functional for the cli enthusiast.

-Compatible with Tonga, Fiji and Polaris GPUs under Linux 4.8.
+Compatible with Tonga, Fiji and Polaris GPUs under Linux 4.8 thanks to the AMDGPU kernel module.

 Currently in development!

-This project aims to become the cli backend for a graphical GPU overclocking tool.
+Syntax may change unexpectedly.

-## Usage examples:
+### Usage examples:

 radeonjet get core
 	Will return the current core clock